-Darjeeling, the glorious hill station is now overrun by tourists and too much chaos has weakened its natural beauty.
-If you want to spend two or three days in a quiet hilly place surrounded by nature, then Chota Mangwa, an offbeat destination can be your next choice.
-It is an eco-village situated at the top of the Mangwa hill in Darjeeling district away from the crowd noise.
+Darjeeling, the glorious hill station, is now overrun by tourists, and too much chaos has weakened its natural beauty.
+If you want to spend two or three days in a quiet hilly place surrounded by nature, then Chota Mangwa, an offbeat ecotourism destination at an altitude of 6000 ft., can be your next choice for travelling.
+It is an eco-village situated at the top of the Mangwa hill in the Darjeeling district, away from the crowd noise.

-The view of Kalimpong and the mountains in Sikkim looks spectacular from this place.
-There is only one place to stay- Darjeeling Blossom Eco-Tourism Complex that does not offer high-end amenities like a city but beautiful cozy cottages, a colorful garden, mouth-watering delicious food and an awesome view around.
+The view of Kalimpong and the mountains in Sikkim looks spectacular from Chota Mangwa.
+There is only one place to stay- Darjeeling Blossom Eco-Tourism Complex, which does not offer high-end amenities like a city but beautiful cosy cottages, a colourful garden, mouth-watering delicious food, and an awesome view around.

 How to reach Chota Mangwa?

-If you are coming by train then from NJP, you have to book a car and it takes almost two and a half hours to reach Chota Mangwa via Teesta Bazar.
-And if you are planning to travel by airplane, then from Bagdogra airport you will also need to follow the same direction.
-If you stay at Darjeeling then Chota Mangwa is one and half hours drive from Darjeeling.
-The distance from Darjeeling City and Chota Mangwa is only 35 km.
+If you are coming by train from NJP, you have to book a car, and it takes almost 2.5 hours to cover 64 Km and reach Chota Mangwa via Teesta Bazar.
+And if you are planning to travel by aeroplane, then from Bagdogra airport you will also need to follow the same direction.
+If you stay in Darjeeling, then Chota Mangwa is 1.5 hour of drive from Darjeeling, covering only 35 km.

 Main Attractions and Sightseeing at Chota Mangwa